Frequently Asked Questions

 When can I expect to receive my new pocket card?

 No. Your engineer-intern certification is valid for life.

 Can I change my status from Active to Retired online?

-No. Because this status requires special handling by office staff, new retirees must mail in their card and payment.
+No. New retirees must mail in their application and payment.

 What is Retired status?

 Retired status is intended only for licensees who are retired from the practice of engineering and do not intend to practice in the future.

 Retired status is an UNLICENSED status intended only for licensees who retire from the practice of engineering and do not intend to practice ever again.
 Anyone who adopts this status is at risk of not being able to return to full licensure.
 Current Maine statute requires that anyone whose license lapses for more than 90 days reapply for licensure and meet all CURRENT licensure requirements.
 There is a waiver option of up to three years for examinations, but it will not exempt education requirements.